A TEAM OF SPECIALIZED PHYSICAL, OCCUPATIONAL, AND SPEECH THERAPISTS

 Education: B.S. in Neuroscience, Centenary College.
 Doctor of Physical Therapy, Andrews University.

-Sarah Flowers, PT DPT
+Sarah Sedaghat PT, DPT